tranhelen/tranhelen/README.md

 About the Repo
 ---------
-This repository holds the source code for [helentran.com](http://helentran.com), my main prescence and playground online.
-This site is powered by [Jekyll](http://jekyllrb.com/).
+This repository holds the old source code for [helentran.com](http://helentran.com).
+This site is used to be powered by [Jekyll](http://jekyllrb.com/) and github pages but has since moved over to Notion + Super.
+Leaving this up for reference.

 License
 ---------
 This repo is meant to be available for educational purposes/reference.
-This is not a Jekyll theme, it is my portfolio.
-Do not re-use the design/layout or content contained within.

 Contact
 ---------